 Sandra Griffiths

-Sandra cofounded Catalyst 4 Change, a CIC that supports community organisations, social enterprises, faith groups or businesses that have a significant African and Caribbean mental health / wellbeing service user base.
+Sandra Griffiths cofounded Catalyst 4 Change, a CIC that supports community organisations, social enterprises, faith groups or businesses that have a significant African and Caribbean mental health / wellbeing service user base.

 Catalyst 4 Change has a powerful mission to strengthen the capacity of voluntary, grassroots and user led organisations to ensure the right care, at the right time and in the right place.
 They speak to the failure to synthesize evidence drawn from lived experience, good practice and practical expertise with theory and evidence from the research literature.